 Cat Litters as Fertilizer for Tiger Orchids

-When a friend heard about my organic fertilizer concoction, and saw the blooms, he told me my result was not as spectacular as his.
+When a friend heard of my organic fertilizer concoction and saw the blooms, he told me the result was not as spectacular as his tiger orchid.

 I agreed.
 The first time my Tiger Orchid bloomed, it had four flowering stalks.
-However, this time around in 2014, it produced only one flowering stalk.
-Although the result is not that impressive, I am still proud as I could get it to flower.
+This time around in 2014, it produced only one flowering stalk.
+Although the result is not that impressive I was still proud as I could get it to flower.

 My friend used cat litters as his 'organic fertilizer' and had more flowering stalks and better and bigger flowers.

-It may sounds disgusting to some of you, but to him instead of throwing away the used litter, which is rich in nitrogen from the cat urine, he might as well put it to good use in his garden.
+It may sound disgusting but instead of throwing away the used litter, which is rich in nitrogen from the cat urine, he put it to good use in his garden.

-He was not worried about pathogens from the poop, as free range cat will deposit them in the garden anyway.
-To him, it is also 'free' and it costs him 'nothing' as he has to buy the litter for the cat anyhow.
+He was not worried about pathogens from the poop as the free-range cat will deposit them in the garden anyway.
+To him, it costs him 'nothing' as he has to buy the cat litter anyhow.

-I have not tried this, but I have seen the results and I have to admit, it is more impressive.
+I have not tried this but I have seen the results and I have to admit, it was more impressive.

 How to Apply These Organic Fertilizers

 Applying the Goat and Chicken Manure to Tiger Orchid

 I apply the goat and chicken manure on an alternate week basis.
 Before sprinkling the pellets over the root system, I water the plant first.
 This will thoroughly wet the roots for easier absorption of the nutrients.